Uvalde Little League

 1. Will play by the Rule book with time limit exceptions

 2. Each team will be allowed 1 manager, and 2 coaches.
-They must be over the age of 18.
+They must be over the age of 18, unless permission is granted by the League President and the Division Vice President.
 One coach must be in the dugout at all times.

 3. Each team may have a maximum of 5 activities per week.